 The Underwriting Committee is responsible for, among other things, oversight of the Company's underwriting processes, procedures and controls, approval of any amendments to underwriting policy and guidelines, and monitoring of the Company's risk exposures.
 The Operations Committee is responsible for, among other things, oversight of the day-to-day operations of the Company (e.g. claims handling, human resources, facilities), including the assessment and monitoring of operational risk.
-The Operations Committee is also responsible for governance of the Capital Model.
 The Operations Committee is supported in its oversight role by the Operations Management Group.